 Translators can work on edits to the text as they are made, including right up until the deadline.

 Working quickly and flexibly means that both versions can be published at the same time, benefitting the company and its investors.

 To provide an efficient translation service, a dedicated project manager will be assigned to every project so that you know exactly who to contact.
 On top of this, large language service providers with offices on other continents are able to offer a point of contact until late at night, meaning that there will always be someone available to accompany clients who are working hard to meet their deadlines.

 4. Additional services in-house

-Custom-built translation platforms and effective communication go a long way to solving the challenges of URD translation, but, given the complexity of these documents, their production requires more than just translation services.
-Working with many suppliers at the same time can be time-consuming, so finding an agency that can provide other in-house services means fewer contact people for the client to deal with.
+Custom-built financial translation processes and effective communication go a long way to solving the challenges of URD translation.
+But, given the complexity of the reports, their production requires more than just high-quality translation.

-What additional services can a translation agency offer?
+What additional services can a global content provider offer?